 The remainder of the income will be used to make improvements to parks.

 This is dependent on the size and scale of the event.
-All applications are shared with recognised park stakeholders for their comments before any decision is made.
+All applications are shared with recognised park stakeholders for their comments before any decision to hire the park is made.
 These stakeholders include Friends groups and statutory bodies including Licensing, Highways, Police and the fire authority.

 For most events that take place the final decision lies with council officers.